Images for National Indigenous History Month

 June 21

-Instagram image for National Indigenous Peoples Day 2023
+Instagram image for National Indigenous Peoples Day 2025

-(JPG, 1080 x 1080 pixels)
+(JPG, 1080 x 1350 pixels)

-National Indigenous Peoples Day – text version
+Instagram image for National Indigenous Peoples Day 2025 – text version

 English image for Instagram with 3 illustrations: an eagle representing First Nations, a narwhal representing Inuit, and a violin representing Métis.
 These illustrations are placed around the date "June 21" and surrounded by multicoloured smoke that represents Indigenous traditions, spirituality, inclusion and diversity.